 - More instances for in-session or in-platform recognition

 - Serving as a session or group facilitator

 - Developing and delivering some of your live or on-demand content

 Giving new meaning to the idea that virtual events are (likely) here to stay

-If we agree that “virtual is here to stay” then it becomes more important to understand how virtual delivery of event content can become part of a larger, year-round strategy that is (eventually) integrated with in-person events.
-By taking this approach, instead of letting it all ride on one single conference, you give yourself more flexibility, more room for creativity, and more ways to deliver valuable education without adding staff or taking on what appears to be a nearly impossible task for many of us.
+If we agree that “virtual is here to stay” then we should understand how virtual event content can become part of a larger, year-round strategy.
+By taking this approach, you give yourself more flexibility, more room for creativity, and more ways to deliver valuable education with existing resources.